 There are a few things premature twin parents are encouraged to look out for when they’re getting their home ready for the new family members.

 In NICU most babies’ vital functions are continuously monitored, and when these monitors are removed it can be a bit frightening for the parents.
-Tisha explains that the monitors come off in hospital as soon as they’re not needed, so that the parents can get used to having their babies in cots without any wires attached them before they take their babies home.
+The monitors come off in hospital as soon as they’re not needed so that the parents can get used to having their babies in cots without any wires attached to them before they take their babies home.

 How to Get the Babies Home

-A lot of premmies are still very small when they go home, much smaller than full-term newborns, and they don’t fit into standard car capsules.
-And there aren’t any car seats made especially for premmies.
+A lot of premature twins are still very small when they go home, much smaller than full-term newborns, and they don’t fit into standard car capsules.
+And there aren’t any car seats made especially for preemies.

 Twin parents should be prepared to be very tired for the first while at home with their babies.

-“They’ll be getting up a lot to feed and it can be a good idea to limit visitors for a while” she recommends.
+You’ll be getting up a lot to feed and it can be a good idea to limit visitors for a while.
 Some people don’t tell their extended family and friends when they go home from NICU so that they can settle in properly and feel ready to deal with visitors.

-Although many parents are over the moon that they finally can take their babies home and want to show them off to everyone, she cautions parents that “over-handled babies don’t settle well or feed well.”
+Although many parents are over the moon that they finally can take their babies home and want to show them off to everyone, be aware that over-handled babies don’t settle well or feed well.